 “I said, I’m thinking.”

 Twil froze.
 Kimberly stared at Raine, spooked-animal style.
 A tremor of adrenaline shuddered through me.
 Raine had crammed such threat into those four simple words, without moving a single muscle.
-Twil straightened up, slowly, staring at Raine as if she couldn’t believe what her ears.
+Twil straightened up, slowly, staring at Raine as if she couldn’t believe her ears.
 She bared her teeth and let out a growl, a deep, thrumming sound.
 Raine finally looked away from Evelyn’s unconscious form, and met the eyes of a very angry werewolf.

 “This time last year you would have been happy to see her dead,” Raine murmured.